83rd Guards Rifle Division: Battles for Bolkhov

-On July 20 the German forces went over to the counterattack, soon clearing the road but failing to encircle and eliminate the 108th Division.
-These attacks continued until late on July 22 and forced Soviet withdrawals on several sectors but were halted by the 8th and 36th Guards Rifle Corps and the 25th Tank Corps.
-These forces renewed their offensive the next day and by the end of July 25 had reached a jumping-off point for a decisive attack to eliminate the German Bolkhov grouping in cooperation with 61st Army of Bryansk Front.
-8th Guards Corps had finished a regrouping along a line from Stolbchee to Kozyulkina to Krivchee.
+On July 20, the German forces went over to the counterattack, soon clearing the road but failing to encircle and eliminate the 108th Division.
+These attacks continued until late on July 22 and forced Soviet withdrawals on several sectors, but were halted by the 8th and 36th Guards Rifle Corps and the 25th Tank Corps.
+These forces renewed their offensive the next day and by the end of July 25 had reached a jumping-off point for a decisive attack to eliminate the German Bolkhov grouping in cooperation with the 61st Army of the Bryansk Front.
+The 8th Guards Corps had finished a regrouping along a line from Stolbchee to Kozyulkina to Krivchee.

 By July 26, after several delays, the 4th Tank Army had reached the front.
-11th Guards Army was to break through the German defense with the 8th and 36th Guards Corps and create a breach for 4th Tanks, then follow in the direction of Borilovo.
-The assault began that day following a powerful one-hour artillery preparation but encountered a stubborn and well-organized defense and failed to break through.
+The 11th Guards Army was to break through the German defense with the 8th and 36th Guards Corps and create a breach for the 4th Tank Army, then follow in the direction of Borilovo.
+The assault began that day following a powerful one-hour artillery preparation, but encountered a stubborn and well-organized defense and failed to break through.
 The Soviet command was forced to commit the 4th Tank Army to complete the breach while still facing a strong antitank defense which claimed many vehicles and limited the penetration to just 3 km in depth.
-However the defenders were also shaken and overnight received orders to abandon Bolkhov while continuing to hold the road to Khotynets.
-Intense fighting continued into July 27 and two days later 11th Guards Army completed its breakthrough while 61st Army finished clearing Bolkhov; by July 30 the 8th Guards Corps, in close coordination with units of 4th Tank Army was pursuing the remnants of the Bolkhov grouping and had reached a line from Proletarskii to Bolshaya Chern to outside Krivchevskii.
+However, the defenders were also shaken, and overnight received orders to abandon Bolkhov while continuing to hold the road to Khotynets.
+Intense fighting continued into July 27, and two days later, the 11th Guards Army completed its breakthrough, while the 61st Army finished clearing Bolkhov.
+By July 30, the 8th Guards Corps, in close coordination with units of the 4th Tank Army, was pursuing the remnants of the Bolkhov grouping and had reached a line from Proletarskii to Bolshaya Chern to outside Krivchevskii.